metachris/pdfx/README.rst

       -d OUTPUT_DIRECTORY, --download-pdfs OUTPUT_DIRECTORY
-                            Download all referenced PDFs into specified directory -j, --json            Output infos as JSON (instead of plain text) -v, --verbose         Print all urls (instead of only PDF urls) --debug               Output debug infos
-      -t, --text            Only output text
+                            Download all referenced PDFs into specified directory -j, --json            Output infos as JSON (instead of plain text) -v, --verbose         Print all references (instead of only PDF) -t, --text            Only extract text (no metadata or references) -o OUTPUT_FILE, --output-file OUTPUT_FILE
-      --version             show program's version number and exit
+                            Output to specified file instead of console --version             show program's version number and exit